 - Highlighting where significant food waste is incurred by no-shows

-- Reducing paper dissemination 100% with handouts provided online and through Conference apps.
+- Reducing paper dissemination 100% with handouts provided electronically

-- Reducing paper consumption by 40% by keeping attendee profile information online
+- Reducing paper consumption by 40% by keeping attendee profiles online

-- Minimizing signage throughout conference by using digital signage and reusable sign holders
+- Minimizing signage throughout conference, using reusable or digital signage

-In the past two years, ETC has compiled, with industry colleagues and associations, an online repository of resources including:
+ETC has compiled, with industry colleagues and associations, a repository of resources including:

 - Options for offsetting the carbon released into the atmosphere by your travel and attendance at ETC’s annual conference: Offsetting Your Carbon Footprint